cytoscape/web-cytoscape-manual/docs/Quick_Tour_of_Cytoscape.md

 -    *SELECT NODES* > Selects (highlights) the node in the network view corresponding to the selected cell in the table.

-Multiple cells can be selected by combining mouse clicks with either the *shift* or *command* buttons on the keyboard.